trinodb/trino/presto-docs/src/main/sphinx/connector/kafka-tutorial.rst

      494227750388256769 | jmolas          | es   | 2014-07-29 14:07:32.000
     (10 rows)

-There is now a live feed into Kafka,which can be queried using Presto.
+There is now a live feed into Kafka, which can be queried using Presto.

 Epilogue: Time stamps
 ---------------------